hannahmoutran/ai-career-coach/README.md

 ## Usage

-It's pretty much automatic.
-Just fire up `chat.py` and it will take you through the whole process.
+The only thing you need is to save a file called "key_openai.txt" in the same folder where you have these files on your computer.
+Copy and paste your OpenAI API key in there.
+Just hit go on `chat.py` and it will take you through the whole process.
 Everything will be saved out to `logs/`

 ## Credits